Where is Boris? Johnson resumes seat as Tories squabble - ExBulletin

 Where is Boris?
 Johnson resumes seat as Tories squabble

-LONDON — It was the most striking moment so far in the British Conservative Party’s race for a new leader.
+LONDON (AP) It was the most striking moment so far in Britain’s Conservative Party race for a new leader.
 The five remaining candidates were asked in a televised debate to raise their hands if they would let Boris Johnson serve in their cabinet.
 Not a single hand went up.

 Johnson replacement contenders are scrambling to distance themselves from the scandal-ridden politician who quit as party leader but remains Britain’s prime minister for a few more weeks despite most serving in his government for the past three years.